openstate/open-raadsinformatie/README.md

 ## Install and usage

-See this guide to [install the NPO Backstage API](https://github.com/openstate/npo-backstage/blob/master/INSTALL.rst) using Docker, Vagrant or manually.
+See this guide to [install the Open Raadsinformatie API](https://github.com/openstate/open-raadsinformatie/blob/master/INSTALL.rst) using Docker, Vagrant or manually.
 There are also a few usage commands to get you started.

 ## Documentation